donejs/donejs/docs/guide.md

 ### Write the template

-Now that our view model is implemented and tested we can use its data to update the template at `pmo/restaurant/list/list.stache` to:
+Now that our view model is implemented and tested, we can use its data to update the template at `pmo/restaurant/list/list.stache` to:

 ```
 <div class="restaurants">